 For customers on a follow-on rate, Standard Variable Rate (SVR) or tracker rate mortgage, you can make unlimited overpayments and these do not attract an early repayment charge.

 What is the maximum mortgage term with Santander?

 While the average mortgage term is generally around 25 years, the maximum term with a Santander mortgage is 40 years.
 However, the end of the mortgage term must not exceed the oldest applicant's 75th birthday.
 This means that to benefit from the full maximum term, all applicants would have to be 35 or younger when the mortgage is taken out.

 What credit reference agency does Santander use?

-When you are applying for a mortgage, personal loan, credit card or any other credit product, prospective lenders will carry out a credit check to assess your credit worthiness and the level of risk you represent to them.
+When you are applying for a mortgage, personal loan, credit card or any other credit product, prospective lenders will carry out a credit check to assess whether you have a good credit score and the level of risk you represent to them.
+They do this to check that you are likely to keep up with mortgage payments.
 This involves looking at your credit file with one or more of the main credit reference agencies, Experian, Equifax or TransUnion.
 In the case of Santander, it tends to use all three agencies for its credit checks, which means it's a good idea to get an idea of your rating with each one before you make an application.
 One way to do this is through checkmyfile, which gives you the option to look at your reports with all of the agencies.
-Alternatively, you can check each one using services like ClearScore*, Credit Karma* or TotallyMoney.
+Alternatively, you can check each one using services like ClearScore, Credit Karma* or TotallyMoney.